 Loss of income covers up to 12 months of lost revenue if your business shuts down because of an accidental direct physical loss covered by the policy.
-This coverage includes necessary Extra Expense you incur during the period of restoration after the same claim.
+This coverage includes the necessary Extra Expense you incur during the period of restoration after the same claim.
 Some companies may provide a more extended period of loss of income coverage.

 What may not be covered by Michigan business insurance policy:

-Medical expenses for the business owner or employees.
+- No coverage for medical expenses for the business owner or employees.